FunkinCrew/Funkin/README.md

 # Friday Night Funkin
+- `THIS IS A OLD FRIDAY NIGHT FUNKIN' V0.2.7.1 SOURCE, NOT HAVING A WEEK 7 SOURCE!`
+- `ME WAS FORK THIS BEFORE WEEK 7 SOURCE UPDATE!`

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".